Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 To author's best knowledge, this example is the first example of a lamination with a given metric and a $C$-Lipschitz pseudogroup (see Remark \ref{rem-lipschitz} for a proof that $\G_n$ is $C$-Lipschitz), which does not admit a bi-Lipschitz embedding into a $C^{\infty,r}$-foliation of a finite-dimensional manifold, for $r \geq 1$.

-Indeed, in the modern foliation literature there are very few examples which deal with embeddings of laminations into differentiable foliations.
+Indeed, very few examples in the modern literature on foliations deal with embeddings of laminations into differentiable foliations.
 Most of the available results are about continuous embeddings of various types of laminations into Euclidean spaces and into $C^{\infty,0}$-foliations.
 The properties of these embeddings are very different from the embeddings into $C^{\infty,r}$ foliations, for $r \geq 1$.

 For embeddings into Euclidean spaces, the embedding map is a homeomorphism onto its image, but it need not be bi-Lipschitz.
 For embeddings into $C^{\infty,0}$-foliations, the embedding map is a homeomorphism onto its image, not necessarily bi-Lipschitz, and, additionally, the holonomy homeomorphisms on the embedded Cantor set transversal must extend to homeomorphisms of a transversal $T$ of the foliated manifold $M$.
 The extensions of homeomorphisms are not required to be differentiable.